Who's Swinging the Sword?

 Ever read The Lion, the Witch, and the Wardrobe?
 If you just answered no, go away and read it and come back.
 It will probably take you like ninety minutes, tops.
 Anyway, it's a pretty great book.
 But the scene that I'd really like to talk about is the one where three of our protagonists meet Father Christmas and receive magical armaments for a coming battle.

 Peter recieves a sword and shield.
 Classic.
 Susan receives a bow and a horn, in case she ever needs to call for help.
 Lucy receives...a dagger and a healing potion.
 Nice.
-(Edmund, when he rejoins the party, takes up his own sword.)
+(Edmund, when he rejoins the party, takes up his own sword, or in some versions a mace.)
 In the book, Father Christmas tells the sisters (but not Peter) that their weapons are only to be used "in great need... for I do not mean you to fight in the battle."
 Lucy is outraged, but he tells her: "battles are ugly when women fight."
 Later, Susan does enter battle from a distance, putting her bow to use, but she's never in the thick of things as her brothers are.

 This might not be so surprising; when we do see female warriors in the fantasy genre, their weapon of choice is very frequently a bow and arrow: